mackemo/2-creating-portfolio/README.md

 ## Process

-The process included adding four sections of content, an 'About Me', 'My Work', 'Contact', and 'Resume'.
-Each were linked in the header that included my name.
-In the 'About Me' section, I added a photo of myself.
-In the 'My Work' section, two projects are linked into photos with my first project having a larger photo.
+The process included adding four sections of content, 'About Me', 'My Work', 'Contact', and 'Resume'.
+Each section is linked in the header of the webpage.
+The header features the name of the developer as well.
+The 'About Me' section includes a photo of the developer.
+The 'My Work' section includes all the projects the developer worked on.
+When you hover over a topic, the opacity increases ('lighting up the topic').
 Various advanced CSS styling tools were used, including but not limited to, variables, flexbox, positions, hover links, box shadow, border-radius, and media queries.
+The 'Contact' section inclues the develoepr's email, phone number, and address.
+The 'Resume' section includes links to developer's resume and Github account.

 ## Links